MatthewTao/docker-compose-templates/grocy/README.md

 3. Ensure that the target directory for the volume does exist.
 4. Run `docker-compose up -d`
 5. The service should now be available on `localhost:9283`

+The default username for the admin account is `admin` The default password for the admin account is `admin`

+After logging in, the password for the admin account can be changed, and new accounts can be made.